From its origins as a digital yearbook for Ivy League students in 2004, Facebook has indeed come a long way.

 You can then tweak your ad to address the pain points of the customer, making them more likely to buy.

-Using Facebook Retargeting, you can increase site visits by over 700%!
+Using Facebook Retargeting ads, you can increase site visits by over 700%!

-The first step is to get them to click on your ad because the same data revealed that the customers are 26% more likely to make a purchase when they do.
+The first stage is to get them to click on your ad because the same data revealed that the customers are 26% more likely to make a purchase when they do.

-After defining the parameters of your Custom Audience, you can then begin to launch your campaign.
+After defining the parameters of your Custom Audience, you can then begin to launch your facebook retargeting campaign.

 Go back to your main business profile page, and move your cursor to the top-right of your screen to select “Create an Ad.”